matejlou/tetrapal/README.md

 # Implementation

-Tetrapal implementations 3D Delaunay triangulation using the [Bowyer-Watson incremental construction algorithm](https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm).
+Tetrapal implements 3D Delaunay triangulation using the [Bowyer-Watson incremental construction algorithm](https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm).
 It borrows ideas from computational geometry libraries such as [CGAL](https://www.cgal.org/) and [Geogram](https://github.com/BrunoLevy/geogram) to ensure accuracy and correctness.
 This includes the use of 'infinite' vertices to guarantee convexity, as well as the ability to gracefully handle degenerate inputs in the form of lower-dimensional triangulations (2D, 1D, 0D).
 Coincident points are ignored during triangulation but are still stored internally to maintain consistency when returning vertex indices.

 A combination of extended precision integer arithmetic and static filtering via predetermined error bounds is used to provide robustness for geometric predicates in cases where standard arithmetic may fail to give an accurate result.